keremaydogan/MapGenerator/README.md

 # MapGenerator

-The Procedural 3D Map Generator is a versatile tool for real-time procedural map generation which is mainly created for need of consecutively generating large 3D maps.
-It provides features including terrain generation, civilization generation (constructs as towns, roads, and bridges), and decorations.
-Map Generator **does not** work with fixed models or **does not** generate terrain with fixed height range.
-User can use any prefabs, models, terrain properties as they want.
-Example visuals are created with default data set which repo contains.
+The Procedural 3D Map Generator is a versatile tool for real-time procedural map generation, mainly created to meet the need for consecutively generating large 3D maps.
+It provides features including terrain generation, civilization generation (such as towns, roads, and bridges), and decorations.
+The Map Generator does not work with fixed models or generate terrain with a fixed height range.
+Users can utilize any prefabs, models, or terrain properties as they wish.
+Example visuals are created with the default dataset included in the repository.

 Seed: 15151515<br>
 ![S_15151515](https://github.com/keremaydogan/MapGenerator/assets/62666688/9bd61aac-48bb-486c-8f3f-9b9b0871b379)